Commemorative Values

 This 2012 commemorative silver dollar honored U.S. Army infantrymen and helped raise funds for the National Infantry Museum and Soldier Center.
 Read more to learn about the symbolism behind the issue and how collectors responded to it.

-To mark the Girl Scouts’ 100th anniversary, Congress issued a 2013 commemorative silver dollar.
+To mark the Girl Scouts’ 100th anniversary, Congress issued the 2013 Girl Scouts of the USA Centennial Silver Dollar.
 Read more to learn about why this well-intentioned tribute didn’t sell as well as the U.S. Mint hoped.

 Learn about the First Spouse series and how these coins were created alongside the Presidential $1 coins to honor U.S. First Ladies (or Liberty stand-ins for unmarried presidents) in the order they served.